GenerGener/Candida_auris/README.md

 Association of Public Health Laboratories.

 # Conflicts of interest statement
 ARG received poster bursaries from Oxford Nanopore Technologies (UK) in 2019.
-ARG is on the editorial board of *AIDS*
+ARG is on the editorial board of *AIDS*.

+# Feedback
+Please submit feedback as an Issue.